Float-Capital/docs-staging-hosting/docs/docs/alpha.md

 ## Minting a position on the Polygon network :heavy_dollar_sign:

 DAI is the stable coin required to mint a position.
-Polygon has provided a [faucet](https://matic.supply/) to receive a small amount of Matic token required for making transactions on the Polygon network.
+Polygon has provided a free [faucet](https://matic.supply/) to receive a small amount of Matic token required for making transactions on the Polygon network.

 ### Polygon Bridge :bridge_at_night:

 The alpha Float protocol will provide users with a direct link to bring their cross-chain assets to the Polygon chain via the Polygon Bridge.
-Users can then convert their DAI from other chains to the Polygon network to use on the alpha Float protocol.
+Users can then bridge their DAI from other chains to the Polygon network to use on the alpha Float protocol.

 ## Alpha Float markets :fire:

-The alpha Float protocol will launch with support for an initial market of the Flipp3ning, a 3x leveraged version of the Flippening, which is based on the market cap of Ethereum vs. the market cap of Bitcoin.
+The alpha Float protocol will launch with an initial market of the Flipp3ning, a 3x leveraged version of the Flippening, which is based on the market cap of Ethereum vs. the market cap of Bitcoin.

 Additional markets will be added throughout the Alpha in a two week cadence.
-Users can make suggestions for each new market on the [Float.capital discord](https://discord.gg/yyrHVeDd) .
+Users can make suggestions for each new market on the Float Capital [discord](https://discord.gg/yyrHVeDd) .

 ## Beat the market :trophy: